eduardoribeirodev/filament-leaflet/README.md

 }
 ```

-### Cluster from Model
+**Cluster from Model:**

-Create clusters directly from Eloquent models:
+Create clusters directly from Eloquent models with powerful customization:

 ```php
 use App\Models\Store;